snowplow/snowplowanalytics.com/_posts/2018-08-01-snowplow-indicative-relay-released/index.md

 [Indicative][indicative] is an emerging customer analytics platform, optimised for customer journey analytics.
 It is particularly well suited for marketers, product managers, and analysts.
 Indicative connects to many data sources in order to give a needed insight into users behaviour.
-To learn more, you can take a look at our [previous blog post][previous-blog]
+To learn more, you can take a look at our [previous blog post][previous-blog].

 ![indicative][indicative-img]